iluwatar/java-design-patterns/monitor/README.md

 In plain words

-> Monitor pattern is used when we have critical section or race condition on shared resource in your application so we have to use mutual exclusion to solve this problem ! one of the ways to achieve mutual exclusion is Monitor pattern that invented by Tony Hoare.
+> Monitor pattern is used to enforce single-threaded access to data.
+Only one thread at a time is allowed to execute code within the monitor object.

 Wikipedia says